 Die Seele aus dem Fegefeuer springt!

 For us Lutherans to-day to not understand what that different father was would be false to our Lutheran Reformation and to Luther himself.
 What do we really have here?
-A misunderstanding (Luther) in reaction to a misunderstanding (Tetzel and indulgences and the late mediaeval papacy) which once the misunderstandings are cleared up, maybe issue a joint declaration on the doctrine of justification or something, the whole thing is resolved and we're one big happy family again?
+A misunderstanding (Luther) in reaction to a misunderstanding (Tetzel and indulgences and the late mediaeval papacy) which once the misunderstandings are cleared up, we can maybe issue a joint declaration on the doctrine of justification or something, the whole thing is resolved and we're one big happy family again?
 No, and in the words of the great theologian Chris Rock, hell no.

 It's so utterly simple.
 What then, we are to do no works at all?
 Not in the least.
-We are to do good works; we are not to trust in them for our salvation in any part but to trust wholly in his.
+We are to do good works; we are not to trust in them for our salvation in any part but to trust wholly in his works.
 This too is utterly simple.
-It's our sinfulness that wants to make it complicated, figure our works have just got to have something to do with it, and mix that in with the good news of salvation through faith in the works of Jesus, his death and resurrection, and come up with a sort-of good news where it's all him, except that it's you in there too with some punishment to work off and holiness to attain.
+It's our sinfulness that wants to make it complicated, and figure our works have just got to have something to do with it, and mix that in with the good news of salvation through faith in the works of Jesus, his death and resurrection, and come up with a sort-of good news where it's all him, except that it's you in there too with some punishment to work off and holiness to attain.

 Thus do indulgences become a corruption of the Gospel and obscure it, whether they are sold or not.
 Thus does so much else become a corruption of the Gospel and obscure it -- the office of holy ministry becomes a priesthood, celebration of those who have gone before us in faith become another spirit/ancestor thing, the church itself becomes a part of the state, doing good works because we are saved becomes doing good works in order to be saved, on and on.